How to Rename Directories in Linux

 Rename Directories in Linux

-Renaming directories is one of the most basic operations you often need to perform on a Linux system.
-You can rename directories from the GUI file manager with a couple of clicks or using the command-line terminal.
+Renaming directories is one of the most common file management operations on a Linux system.
+You can rename directories from the GUI file manager or from the command-line terminal.

-In Linux and Unix-like operating systems, you can use the mv (short of move) command to rename or move files and directories from one location to another.
+In Linux and Unix-like operating systems, you use the mv (move) command to rename or move files and directories from one location to another.

 mv [OPTIONS] source destination